The PML method for calculating the propagative wave numbers of electromagnetic wave in periodic structures: Numerical experiments

 \subsection{Experiment 2}

 The wave number $k=\pi$.
 The refractive index in the periodic cell is piecewise constant, as shown in Figure \ref{exp3}.
-The refractive index $\gamma_1=6, \gamma_2=10$ in the cell $(-\pi,\pi)\times (-0.5,0.5)$.
-In this situation, an explicit estimate of the propagating mode cannot be derived and the propagating values and modes have to be calculated numerically.
+We set the refractive index $\gamma_1=6, \gamma_2=10$ in the cell $(-\pi,\pi)\times (-0.5,0.5)$.
+In this situation, the explicit representations of the guided modes cannot be derived, and the propagative wave numbers and modes must therefore be computed numerically.
+The computing domain is shown in Figure \ref{exp3}.
+We set the PML parameter